 Eating enough portions of fresh vegetables and fruits can lower your risk of contracting illnesses like gut problems, stroke, cardiovascular diseases, and cancer.
 Vegetables and most fruits are rich in fiber, minerals, and vitamins, making them excellent immunity boosters.

 Most vegetables and fruits are also delicious.
 You can enjoy eating them as many times as possible.
-Here are the most common fruits and vegetables that you need to include in your diet:
+Here are the most common fruits and vegetables that you need to include in your healthy diet:

 Celery, Carrots, Broccoli, and Other Crunchy Vegetables